andrezero/andretorgal.site.old/content/pages/about/work.md

 I am _originally from Lisbon, Portugal_, where I cut my teeth as an engineer and manager, acquiring experience for 15 years across a few industries and companies such as [SAPO](https://sapo.pt) and [Quodis](http://quodis.com/).

-I moved to _London in 2011_ worked 4 years at [EF Education First](http://ef.com) and, most recently, as the Head of Frontend at [Property Partner](http://propertypartner.co) and as Agile Delivery Coach at [Nexmo](https://nexmo.com).
+I moved to _London in 2011_, worked 4 years at [EF Education First](http://ef.com), then as the Head of Frontend at [Property Partner](http://propertypartner.co), and as Agile Delivery Manager at [Nexmo](https://nexmo.com).

-I arrived in _Barcelona in 2017_ and I am currently working as a Lead Teacher for [Ironhack](https://ironhack.com).
+I arrived in _Barcelona in 2017_, where I taught Web Development at [Ironhack](https://ironhack.com), having had 93 students in roughly a year - intense - and later consulted for [Thoughtworks](https://www.thoughtworks.com/).

 ### Mission